nsnell34/LeJEPA-PCA/README.md

   The model uses a single encoder with a projection head, trained using a signal-regularization (SigReg) objective.

 - **SigReg Objective**
-  Regularizes the latent space directly to encourage informative, non-degenerate representations.
+  Regularizes the latent space directly to encourage informative representations.

 - **Patch-Level Feature Learning**
   Representations are learned at the patch level using a ResNet backbone, enabling spatially localized latent analysis.